Tutti

 In this nifty guide, we'll show you how to achieve the best product photography lighting with a photo studio equipment checklist.
 We'll take a deep dive into how you can set up your studio or portable photo studio correctly for product photography, and what lighting and equipment you will need.
 We'll also walk you through some of the most effective lighting setups and configurations such as the 2-light and 3-light setup for product photography and dish out some top advice to help you ace your product lighting game.

-If you are on this page, it’s highly likely that you are well-versed in the product photography lighting setup basics, so we'll skip over those.
-But, in the interest of clarity, we will still go over some of them throughout this article.
+If you are on this page, it’s highly likely that you are well-versed in the product photography lighting setup basics - but, in the interest of clarity, we will still go over some of them throughout this article.

 Here we go.